sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 ## Video
 Video coming soon.

-## Snowflake
+## Setup
 Let's start by setting up snowflake before we jump to docker.

-### Setup

 Create a worksheet in snowflake and add the code below.
 Please fill in a password and hit run:

 === ":octicons-image-16: Code"